 Earth brows of such care, care and dear concern.

 Lawler argues that the poem shows nature as replacing man in giving God glory.
-Noting that the ‘creation’ of Romans 8:19 is understood by all commentators as ‘nature,’ Lawler suggests that Hopkins’s use of the word ‘long’ is a pun on ‘the creature longing for the manifestation of the sons of God’.
-But while at one level the poem contrasts earth’s ‘strong...plea’ with man’s ‘selfbent’ and ‘thriftless’ spoiling, the undergirding imagery of the text yet suggests a belief in humankind as nature’s ‘dearest...clearest selved spark’.
+Noting that the ‘creation’ of Romans 8.19 is understood by all commentators as ‘nature’, Lawler suggests that Hopkins’s use of the word ‘long’ is a pun on ‘the creature longing for the manifestation of the sons of God’.
+But while at one level the poem contrasts earth’s ‘strong…plea’ with man’s ‘selfbent’ and ‘thriftless’ spoiling, the undergirding imagery of the text yet suggests a belief in humankind as nature’s ‘dearest…clearest selved spark’.
 Hopkins’s hidden allusions and etymological wordplay move against the surface meaning of the poem, instead expressing a vision of creation ultimately reconciled to God through the human heart.
 Earth’s ‘eye, tongue, or heart’ is found only in ‘dear and dogged man’: the ‘heir’.
-Against Hopkins’s explicit reference to Romans 8 the word ‘heir’ may be linked with Romans 8:16–17:
+Against Hopkins’s explicit reference to Romans 8, the word ‘heir’ may be linked with Romans 8.16–17:

 For the Spirit himself giveth testimony to our spirit, that we are sons of God.
 And if sons, heirs also; heirs indeed of God, and joint heirs with Christ…that we may be also glorified with him.

-The word ‘heir’ suggests again the working of the Spirit, by whom men and women are made children of God.
-Hopkins’s interjection of ‘Ah’ suggests once again the ascending sighs of the spirit in the heart.
+The word ‘heir’ suggests again the working of the spirit, by whom men and women are made children of God.
+Hopkins’s interjection of ‘Ah’ suggests again the ascending sighs of the spirit in the heart.
 A series of synonymous words at the poem’s conclusion continues this inscape of meaning.
 Hopkins’s twice repeated ‘care’ is reiterated in the words ‘reck’ and ‘concern’, and his deliberate conjunction of ‘care’ and ‘dear’ is a cue to readers.
 Although there is no firm etymological link between the two words, Hopkins, by a simple chiming, uses ‘care’ to evoke ‘caritas’ or ‘charity’.
 This is the charity of God poured forth in the heart by the Holy Ghost, the charity by which human souls are adopted into divine sonship (cf. Rom.
-5:5).
-The Latin ‘caritas’ suggests dearness, deriving from ‘carus’: dear, beloved, highly-priced, costly.
-Hopkins’s concluding words ‘care and dear concern’ gesture toward this inner meaning of ‘caritas’ as dearness or costliness.
-The final two stanzas of ‘Ribblesdale’ contain a number of words that emphasise this idea; ‘heir,’ ‘rich,’ ‘bid,’ ‘thrift,’ ‘reave’ and of course ‘dear’ may all be connected with the idea of cost.
-It is, Hopkins tells us, ‘dear and dogged man’ who is ‘heir.’
-Hopkins’s use of the word ‘dear’ as an index of the heart is made clearer in ‘Ribblesdale’, for the heart houses the gift of God’s love, the ‘dear’ and precious gift of caritas.
-As Hopkins suggests in his reflections on Romans 8:26, all of creation aspires to God through the sighs of the Spirit in the human creature.
+5.5).
+The Latin ‘caritas’ suggests dearness, deriving from ‘carus’: dear, beloved, highly priced, costly.
+Hopkins’s concluding words ‘care and dear concern’ gesture towards this inner meaning of ‘caritas’ as dearness or costliness.
+The final two stanzas of ‘Ribblesdale’ contain a number of words that emphasise this idea; ‘heir’, ‘rich’, ‘bid’, ‘thrift’, ‘reave’ and of course ‘dear’ may all be connected with the idea of cost.
+It is, Hopkins tells us, ‘dear and dogged man’ who is ‘heir’.
+Hopkins’s use of the word ‘dear’ as an index of the heart is perhaps made clearer in ‘Ribblesdale’, for the heart houses the gift of God’s love, the ‘dear’ and precious gift of caritas.
+As Hopkins suggests in his reflections on Romans 8.26, all of creation aspires to God through the sighs of the Spirit in the human creature.
 This too is the hidden conclusion of ‘Ribblesdale’.
 Hopkins’s odd usage of the word ‘brows’ in the poem suggests a reading of ‘expression’.
 ‘Earth brows of such care’ because the human being is Earth’s expression – her ‘eye, tongue and heart’.
 Creation is reconciled to God through humankind; for although the man of ‘Ribblesdale’ is ‘selfbent’ and ‘thriftless’, he is yet the ‘heir’ to divine love.
 As Hopkins writes elsewhere, it only man who can knowingly give God glory.
 Earth’s ‘longing’ for revelation can in truth only be felt in the human heart, through the caritas which is the heart’s longing.